 The University of Iowa has faced many challenges over the past twenty years – floods, the great recession, changing demographics, and a generation of disinvestment in higher education – to name a few.
 These challenges created both short and long-term challenges for the UI but through challenges new opportunities have emerged.

 Leaders of the UI will discuss the strategic priorities of the university which will beget a promising future for our students, our community, our state, our nation, and world.
+This event is free and open to the public.

 Presentation and Discussion